raspberrypilearning/guess-the-flag/en/step_8.md

 --- /task ---

 --- task ---
-Press the green flag and test your code twice, once by picking the correct flag, and once by picking an incorrect one.
+Press the green flag and test your code twice: once by picking the correct flag, and once by picking an incorrect one.
 Check that the right message appears depending on whether you give the right or wrong answer.

 ![Click on the flag](images/click-on-flag.png)
 --- /task ---